felixvons/test_qgis_plugin_qgis_crash_with_xml/README.md

 ### Solution
 Replace lxml 5.2.1 with 5.2.2.

+Somehow the lxml version 5.2.1 is broken in QGIS.
+A rebuild of lxml 5.2.1 may solve this problem too.
 The detailed reason for the crash is unknown for me, no further checks.

 ### Plugin installed?
 Press a button (twice)